slatedocs/slate/source/includes/_chat.md

 }
 ```

-Mark a chat as complete for an user.
+Mark a chat as complete for a user.

 ### HTTP Request